barreiros/VibeWhisper/memory-bank/techContext.md

     - Set the OpenAI API key via the Settings UI.
 A fallback can be set via an `OPENAI_API_KEY` environment variable (e.g., in a `.env` file).
     - Configure the desired global hotkey via the Settings UI.
     - Select the microphone input via the Settings UI.
+    - Optionally select the input language for transcription via the Settings UI (defaults to auto-detect).
 4.  **Running:**
     - **Development:** `npm run dev` (Starts CSS watcher and Electron with auto-reload via `electron-reload`).
     - **Production-like:** `npm start` (Builds CSS once, runs Electron via the `src/core/App.js` entry point).